/

 Jamie on the iconic 12th at Augusta National

-There’s so much beauty on 13 but the tee shot’s a beast.
+There’s so much beauty on 13 but the tee shot is a real beast.
 Anything left is a lost cause, so naturally I subconsciously reverted to going right – Mickelson territory.
 From the pine straw, I looked up, pictured that unbelievable second shot to the treacherous par-5 green and imagined my ball drawing round the tree in front of me and finding the putting surface.
 But where Phil flourished, I failed.
 Luckily, I pulled up short enough of Rae’s creek to muster a par – and at +1 thru the holes of Amen Corner I felt I had at least landed a faint blow back as some sort of payback for my pummelling to this point.
 On the 13th green, surrounded by those blooming azaleas in the spring sunshine I allowed myself a glance back down the fairway and the clarity of context resumed – thoughts of scores and scorecards subsided.
 Amen.

-AUGUSTA: THE FINAL STRETCH
+AUGUSTA NATIONAL: THE FINAL STRETCH

 I still hadn’t got to grips with the greens and another three-putt double on 14 was followed by a par five on 15.
 And so, onto 16, yet another stunning spot.